sprngr/recipes/2018-04-11-keto-chicken-katsu.md

 ---

-After completing all of this, slice chicken cutlets to bite size portions, plate with side of slaw, and top chicken with drizzle of katsu sauce.
+After completing all of this, slice chicken cutlets to bite size portions, plate with side of slaw, and top chicken with drizzle of tonkatsu sauce.

 Enjoy! :D